HochdruckHummer/wavelog-wp-qso-display/README.md

 **Attention:** This plugin uses static 10 minutes caching time to reduce API calls to the Wavelog instance.
 So allthough this is nearly real-time, there can be a delay of up to ten minutes.

+## Compatibility

+This script requires at least Wavelog version 2.0.1. to work, as there was an API implemented for this tool.

 ## Installation: